kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::spl::SHOW processlist;

-Here are some other snippets of use:
+Here are some other snippets I use:

     ::saf::SELECT * FROM
     ::sbl::SHOW BINARY LOGS;